 Another well-worn example of hypercorrection is substituting “whom” for “who” in a sentence like “I need to call my wife, who I know is going to be upset.”
 Because the rules for when to use “who” and “whom” are rather tricky and unintuitive, just like the conjugation of the verb “lie” or when to use “will” versus “shall,” most people automatically err in the direction of whatever sounds most pretentious.
 But in reality, it’s fine to begin a sentence with “but” or “and,” and not only is it OK to split infinitives, it’s OK to boldly split infinitives.
 You can tell your English teacher I said so.

 Here Is That About Which I’m Talking (About)

 Hypercorrection applies not just to grammar, but to all aspects of language—including word choice and pronunciation.
 One of my favorite examples of hypercorrection is the name of a dish consisting of cheese sauce over a slice of toast.
 It’s called “Welsh rabbit,” even though it doesn’t contain rabbit; the name was intended as a lighthearted dig at our friends from Wales.
-But a few centuries ago, someone decided that “rabbit” must have been a mistake and determined, using faulty etymology, that the word was supposed to be “rarebit.”
-Unfortunately, the error caught on, and now the dish is called “Welsh rarebit” more often than not.
+But a few centuries ago, someone decided that “rabbit” must have been a mistake and either made up a new word on the spot or determined, using faulty etymology, that the word was supposed to be “rarebit.”
+Unfortunately, the hypercorrection caught on, and now the dish is called “Welsh rarebit” more often than not.
 What’s both funny and sad about this is that the joke was not merely lost in the process, but turned against the non-Welsh users of the term.